Shubamium/Shubamium/README.md

 <br>
 <h2>I'm Currently Learning/Working On</h2>
 After I've gotten a basic overview of making a fullstack app, I'm looking to relearn Math & DSA to round up my skills in order to get a job.
-I'm also currently researching about web development using wordpress for a freelance opportunities.
-I have a website gigs at fiverr, check it out <a href="https://www.fiverr.com/shubamium">here!</a>
+I'm also trying to get my hands on a lot of backend stuff.
+I have a profile website design service at fiverr, check it out <a href="https://www.fiverr.com/shubamium">here!</a>